tz-dev/Maturity-in-Practice/README.md

 * `agent_interface`

+  * `welcome_message`

+    * a pre-defined welcome / onboarding text that should be displayed once the YAML has been loaded and parsed
+    * used to explain possible actions (case description, discipline profiles, analysis depth, D-module usage, examples)

   * `pre_analysis_questions` – switchboard for AI behaviour:

     * ask about reflection mode?
     * ask about D-module?
     * ask about analysis depth?
     * ask about output format?
+    * ask about **discipline_profile** (e.g. sociology, law, psychology, media studies, AI governance, etc.)?

   * `defaults` – what an AI should do **if the user does not specify**:

     * `reflection_mode: "off"`
     * `d_module_preference: "auto"` (guardrail-aware activation)
     * `analysis_mode: "full"`
     * `output_format: "text"`
+    * `discipline_profile: "generic"`

+  * `discipline_profiles`

+    * a set of domain-specific profiles (e.g. sociology, political_science, law, ethics, psychology, therapy_coaching, pedagogy, organisation_leadership, corporate_culture, media_studies, public_communication, ai_governance, philosophy_anthropology)
+    * each profile defines primary/secondary modes, activated modules and typical guiding questions.

-This allows you to plug the model into AI systems in a consistent way.
+This allows you to plug the model into AI systems in a consistent way and to adapt it to different disciplines without changing the axioms.

 ### 2. `model_reference` – Normative model

 Defines the full IA / ACRPD framework:

 * parameters A–C–R–P–D and the **submodule matrix**

 * guardrails and ethics of use (focus on enactments, D₀ untouchable, system axiom, etc.)

 * IA-box (T–J–TB–R) for asymmetry evaluation

 * dignity framework (D₀ / D₁ / D₂; D-I/D-B/D-R/D-P)

 * scoring rules for:

   * `A(H)` – maturity in practice of an enactment (always a **band**, 0–10)
   * `M(A)` – shared responsibility of an actor (also a **band**, 0–10)

 * bias, intuition and norm-change modules

 * trajectory patterns (ascending, descending, zigzag, plateau)

 * axiomatic core & minimal formal notation (action tuple H, joint notation H ⇒ (A(H), M(A)))

+* `discipline_profiles` for field-specific activation of modules and questions.

 ### 3. `case` – Uniform case schema (`MIPractice_case`)